uwescience-open-badges/about/README.md

 There are three criteria for your data to count as **open data**:

 1. Digitally-shareable data are publicly available on an open-access repository.
-The data must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent (e.g., university repository, a registration on the Open Science Framework, or an independent repository listed at [*Nature*](http://www.nature.com/sdata/policies/repositories) or [re3data](http://www.re3data.org).
+The data must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent (e.g., files in a [university repository](https://researchworks.lib.washington.edu/index.html), on the Open Science Framework, or an independent repository listed at [*Nature*](http://www.nature.com/sdata/policies/repositories) or [re3data](http://www.re3data.org).
 2. A data dictionary (for example, a codebook or metadata describing the data) is included with sufficient description for an independent researcher to reproduce the reported analyses and results.
 Data from the same project that are not needed to reproduce the reported results can be kept private without losing eligibility for the Open Data Badge.
 3. An open license allowing others to copy, distribute, and make use of the data while allowing the licensor to retain credit and copyright as applicable.
 Creative Commons has defined several licenses for this purpose, which are described at http://www.creativecommons.org/licenses.
 CC0 or CC-BY is strongly recommended.

 Similarly, there are three criteria for your materials to count as **open materials**:

 1. Digitally-shareable materials are publicly available on an open-access repository.
-The materials must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent (e.g., university repository, a registration on the Open Science Framework, or an independent repository listed listed at [*Nature*](http://www.nature.com/sdata/policies/repositories) or [re3data](http://www.re3data.org)
+The materials must have a persistent identifier and be provided in a format that is time-stamped, immutable, and permanent (e.g., files in a [university repository](https://researchworks.lib.washington.edu/index.html), on the Open Science Framework, or an independent repository listed listed at [*Nature*](http://www.nature.com/sdata/policies/repositories) or [re3data](http://www.re3data.org)
 2. Infrastructure, equipment, biological materials, or other components that cannot be shared digitally are described in sufficient detail for an independent researcher to understand how to reproduce the procedure.
 3. Sufficient explanation for an independent researcher to understand how the materials relate to the reported methodology.